-Although you can do limited debugging, it is usually more useful to recompile the program with -g.
-Note that the debugger does not warn you if an object file was compiled without the -g flag.
+Although you can do limited debugging, it is usually more advantageous to recompile the program with -g.
+Note that the debugger does not warn you if an object file was compiled without the -g option.

-Complete symbol table information is available only for programs in which all modules have been compiled with the $\neg g$ flag.
-Other programs will have symbol table information only for symbols that are either referenced by or defined in modules compiled with the $\neg g$ flag.
+Complete symbol table information is available only for programs in which all modules have been compiled with the -q option.
+Other programs will have symbol table information only for symbols that are either referenced by or defined in modules compiled with the -g option.

-Any routines in shared library applications in which breakpoints are to be set must be compiled with the -g flag.
-If the -g flag is not specified, the symbol table information that dbx needs to set breakpoints is not generated and dbx will not be able to stop the application.
+Any routines in shared library applications in which breakpoints are to be set must be compiled with the $\neg g$ option.
+If the $\neg g$ option is not specified, the symbol table information that dbx needs to set breakpoints is not generated and dbx will not be able to stop the application.